thelfer/tfel/docs/web/aster.md

 In practice, we consider the second approach to be easier and more flexible.

+In the following, we will consider the case of single mechanical behaviour implemented in a file called `plasticity.mfront`.

 ## Generating the shared library as part of the `Code_Aster` simulation